 - Design of clinical studies (preparation of the protocol, patient selection, management, evaluation and analysis of the results)

-- Ability to make oral presentations
+- Ability to give oral presentations

 - Ability to prepare papers for publication